Audi A3 Saloon Review & Prices

 In town

-The A3 Saloon is a compact size, so you can nip around town without having to worry about whether it’ll fit through whatever gap you’re negotiating.
 Being a saloon, the back end is further beyond the back window than in a hatchback, so bear that in mind when parking.
-Fortunately, you can have rear parking sensors or a reversing camera (not both, weirdly).
+Fortunately, you get rear parking sensors as standard, though a reversing camera is part of a costly optional extra.

 On the motorway

 If you regularly do long journeys, the diesel engine makes most sense.
 It has power to spare and will do 60mpg without much effort.
-If you only occasionally go on motorways, either petrol/ engine will crack along at 70mph happily enough.
+If you only occasionally go on motorways, either petrol engine will crack along at 70mph happily enough.
 However, the less powerful 30 TFSI can feel strained if you have a full load of passengers and/or luggage.

 The Mercedes A-Class Saloon is more relaxing to spend many hours in, but we’re talking fine margins here.